 And insuring a healthy person is, of course, a less risky proposition than insuring someone who doesn’t take control of her health.

 Term Life Insurance: Affordability at Work for Your Peace of Mind

 For life insurance that offers financial protection to your family without high premiums, ask about term life insurance policies.
 Term life pays a death benefit to your beneficiaries if you die during the “term” of the policy (the specified time that the policy is in effect).
 Typical terms are 10, 15, 20, 25, or 30 years, and you can even get policies for terms as short as five years or even one year.

 Term life policies are not only inexpensive; they also offer flexibility.
 With most policies, you can convert them to a permanent policy (such as universal or whole life) within a certain amount of time.
 Or you can renew a term life policy when it’s due to expire.
 Both options will result in a higher premium, but they extend the amount of time your family would receive a payout if the unthinkable were to happen to you.

 Don’t Let Lack of Life Insurance Work on Your Nerves and Weigh on Your Conscience

 Whether you work in a high-risk job or one that’s as safe as they come, the reality is that the unexpected and unfortunate can happen.
-According to the 2015 Insurance Barometer Study by Life Happens and LIMRA, one quarter of people surveyed said they believe they have an inadequate amount of life insurance coverage.
+According to the 2015 Insurance Barometer Study by Life Happens and LIMRA, one-quarter of people surveyed said they believe they do not have enough life insurance coverage.
 Does that sound familiar?